Default S3 method

 the variable names used in the description text.

 boolean.
 Should a plot be created?
-Default can be defined by DescToolsOptions(plotit=TRUE/FALSE)
+Default can be defined by DescToolsOptions(plotit=TRUE/FALSE), if it does not exist then it's set to FALSE.

-an optional matrix or data frame (or similar: see model.frame
+an optional matrix or data frame (or similar: see model.frame) containing the variables in the formula formula.

 an optional vector specifying a subset of observations to be used.